Syncano/syncano-node/docs/docs/building-sockets/yaml-specification.md

 ## Classes

 Classes section allows you to specify the type of Data Objects you'd want to store within your Instance.
 In case you'd like to extend a Class with new properties, you can simply add them to a Class that was already configured in a `socket.yml`.
 Also, removing a Class from `socket.yml` will result in its deletion from an instance.
-Changes will be applied when running `syncano-cli deploy` command.
+Changes will be applied when running `npx s deploy` command.

 Example Class might be represented as follows: